Why Should SEO Matter to Lawyers?

-Like most people, when legal services consumers want information, they turn to the internet.
-At some point, most of them will use a search engine.
+Like most people, when legal services consumers, read potential clients, want information, they turn to the internet.
+At some point during this search for information, most of them will use a search engine in some way.
 Attorneys who want to earn meaningful attention from these legal services consumers benefit from search engine optimization (SEO).

 Whether you’re an attorney SEO do-it-yourself’er, or you’re considering hiring someone to help, you’ll benefit from understanding a few basics about how search engines work.